MOAZ47/SQL-ML-Classification/README.md

 - Sepal Width: Width of the sepal (in centimeters).
 - Petal Length: Length of the petal (in centimeters).
 - Petal Width: Width of the petal (in centimeters).
-Target Variable
+-Target Variable
   - Species: The species of iris flowers, which are categorized into three classes:
     - Iris Setosa
     - Iris Versicolor
     - Iris Virginica